PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: PCE-Net

+Then, the $c_{k}$'s coefficients can be estimated by minimizing the loss function { } where $\mathcal{K}(y,y')= \exp{(-(y - y')^2/ 2 \sigma^2)}$ is the Gaussian kernel, and $\sigma$ and $\lambda$ are hyperparameters to be tuned.
+Choosing the Gaussian kernel achieves moment matching of all orders.
+Moreover, the square root $\sqrt{{\cal L}_{{\text{MMD}}^2} }$ in Eq. \eqref{loss_PCE_MMD} captures the dissimilarities between distributions better for small values, see~\cite{li2015generative} for details.

+After the dimensionality reduction step using VAE (or $\beta$-VAE), we employ a bilevel alternating minimization procedure to jointly learn the PCE coefficients $c_{k}$ and the hyperparameters $[\lambda,\sigma]$ related to the MMD regularizer; see Appendix~\ref{app:BAM} for details.
+The PCE-Net model with MMD regularization is depicted in Figure \ref{graph_model_PCENet}, and the training procedure is detailed in Algorithm~\ref{alg:PCE_training}.

-\paragraph{High Order Moments of the Responses:} Since we use PCE as the surrogate model, in addition to being able to compute point-wise responses at a given data point, we can also compute the high order moments of that response.
-For a given data point $\x_i$, the $k^{th}$ moment of the PCE response $\tilde{y}_i$ is given by
+\paragraph{High Order Moments of the Responses} Since we use PCE as the surrogate model, in addition to being able to compute point-wise responses at a given data point, we can also explore the global behavior of the model through the high-order moments of that response.
+The $k$th moment of the PCE response $\tilde{y}_i$ is given by

-The above integral can either be computed analytically (when possible), or using numerical approximations such as a Gauss-Hermite quadrature with the normal weight function $f_{\z|\x_i}(\z)$, or Monte Carlo integration.

-The use of MMD ensures that these moments of the PCE response match (are close to) the moments of the true outputs.
-Moreover, using the results in \cite{chen2021analysis}, we can argue that by matching the moments, we can ensure that the distribution of the response $\tilde{y}$ is close to the distribution of the output $y$.
+where $f_{\matZ}(\z)$ is the joint standard normal probability density.
+The above integral can be computed using the orthogonality of the polynomial basis.
+For example, the mean and variance are given by $ \mu_Y = c_1, \, \sigma_Y^2 = \sum_{i=2}^{\ell_p} c_i^2 \, .$ Moreover, when the MMD regularizer is used, it promotes these moments of the PCE response to match the moments of the true outputs.
+Using the results in \cite{chen2021analysis}, we can argue that by matching the moments we can ensure that the distribution of the response $\tilde{y}$ is close to the distribution of the output $y$.
 In particular, Proposition 1 in~\cite{chen2021analysis} says, for any two probability density measures $\veta$ and $\vnu$ that have the same moments up to degree $k$, and are constant on some interval $[a,b]$, the following holds:

-Indeed, MMD aims to minimize the distance between the true distribution of the outputs and the distribution of the surrogate model, by matching moments.
+Indeed, MMD aims to minimize the (Wasserstein) distance between the true distribution of the outputs and the distribution of the surrogate model, by matching moments.
 Therefore, the above distance between the distributions (of $\tilde{y}$ and ${y}$) is likely to be small and bounded.

+\paragraph{Properties of PCE-Net} Here we list a few properties and advantages of \texttt{PCE-Net} over other existing UQ methods: \begin{itemize} \item \texttt{PCE-Net} (in contrast to other DRSM models) computes the distributions of data in the latent space (using VAE), and we do not need to approximate the distribution of the input data (e.g. with kernel density estimation).
+Hence, it is computationally less expensive, since we only need ${(\ell+m)!}/{\ell!m!}$ coefficients in contrast to ${(\ell+d)!}/{\ell!d!}$ when using PCE without VAE. \item \texttt{PCE-Net} yields point-wise estimates by using an $L_2$ term in the loss function but also captures the global behavior of the outputs (distribution of output) via the MMD regularizer which aims to match moments.